Chlamydia Information & Support

 - Reiter’s Syndrome – an autoimmune, arthritis-like condition

-Long term complication may include:
+Long term complication in women may include:

 Pelvic Inflammatory Disease